Diatrus/BetterRes/README.md

 ### For RootlessJB and root-based jailbreaks (unc0ver and Electra)
 ### Only works on iPhones for now.

-1. Unzip BetterRes-0.5.zip.
+1. Unzip BetterRes-(version).zip.
 Find the BetterRes folder and copy it to "/var/mobile/".

 2. SSH into your phone as root, cd to the directory you copied BetterRes to, and run "chmod 0777 install.sh".
 After that, type "./install.sh" and wait for the script to finish installing.